 Compare health-care improvements with the stuff that gets talked about in the news — NBC anchor Andrea Mitchell interrupted a Congresswoman last week to announce Justin Bieber's arrest — and you can understand why Americans aren't optimistic about the country's direction.
 We ignore the really important news because it happens slowly, but we obsess over trivial news because it happens all day long.

-Expanding on my belief that everything is amazing and nobody is happy, here are 50 facts that show we're actually living through the greatest period in world history.
+everything is amazing and nobody is happy, here are 50 facts that show we're actually living through the greatest period in world history.

 1. U.S. life expectancy at birth was 39 years in 1800, 49 years in 1900, 68 years in 1950, and 79 years today.
 The average newborn today can expect to live an entire generation longer than his great-grandparents could.